- Our Work

 An appointment is strongly recommended.

-Human Resources offers an orientation to new employees every Monday.
-Visitors will need to contact HR to attend an orientation, which is not required, but could be very helpful.
+Human Resources offers an orientation to new HR employees every Monday and should contact HR to schedule an orientation.
+Visitors and Dean of the Faculty hires can use the HR benefit walk-in hours as shown above.
 For more information, please see the HR website.

 U.S. Citizens and Permanent Residents